What Do You Need for a Mesothelioma Lawsuit?

 Mesothelioma is a devastating type of cancer that can leave you and your loved ones asking plenty of questions.
 Mesothelioma does its damage by attacking the lungs and other organs like the heart and liver.
 The average life expectancy of this disease is between 18 and 31 months.
 Treatment advances have allowed patients to live longer and achieve a greater rate of survival.

 If you have been exposed to asbestos at your job, in the military, or at home, contact Phillips Law Group today.
 You may be entitled to compensation for your injuries.
-Our experienced mesothelioma attorneys have helped clients win over $750 million in damages.
+Our experienced mesothelioma attorneys have helped clients win over $1 billion in damages.

 You can reach Phillips Law Group today at (800) 706-3000 for a free consultation.
 There is no fee unless you win, so call us today.